About +FEM

 Rado

 Naomi Rado (*1992) lives and works in Frankfurt/Main.
-Naomi Rado lives and works in Frankfurt/Main.
-She completed her bachelor's degree in Art History with a thesis on El Lissitzky and is currently in the final stages of a master's degree in Aesthetics at Goethe-University Frankfurt.
+She completed her bachelor's degree in Art History with a thesis on El Lissitzky's artist theory and is currently close to finishing her master's degree in Aesthetics, also at Goethe University Frankfurt.
 Her scholarly focus includes the intersection of avant-garde movements and Marxist approaches to art theory, as well as contemporary forms of political art.

 Working simultaneously as an author and curator, her practice is based within the fluid field of artistic research.
-As a freelance writer and curator Rado focuses on emerging art positions and their societal implications.
-She has published texts in artist monographs, the online magazine for contemporary art PASSE-AVANT, GalleryTalk, and the magazine of the Cultural Foundation of the German Federal States (Kulturstiftung der Länder), ARSPROTOTO.
+As a freelance writer Rado focuses predominantly on emerging art positions and their societal implications.
+Her texts were published in artist monographs, catalogs, and magazines for contemporary art, such as PASSE-AVANT, Arts of the Working Class, GalleryTalk, and ARSPROTOTO (the magazine of the Cultural Foundation of the German Federal States).
 Since 2017, Rado curates exhibitions with +FEM collective, and since 2019, as a member of Synnika e.V.